ISanviI/clipyank/README.md

 2. Restart Vim or run :so ~/.vimrc in Normal mode.
 3. To copy: Select text in Visual mode and press \cp (or your custom leader key + cp).
 4. To paste: In Normal mode, press \cv to paste from the system clipboard.
+5. To exchange: Select text in Visual mode and press \cx (or your custom leader key + cx).
-5. To show history: In Normal mode, press \show to show clip history.
+6. To show history: In Normal mode, press \show to show clip history.

 > To know your leader key, execute `:let mapleader` in vim normal mode.
 If it gives an error, no key is set and so default is (`\`).